eLockers

 By creating a uniform system for retrieval of documents (while keeping storage of data still decentralised) through an e-locker, a government can:

-2. Build inclusive systems and structures by eliminating the time, effort, cost gaps that often dominate the availment of opportunities such disbursement of health, financial and social services and leave the last mile population behind
+Build inclusive systems and structures by eliminating the time, effort, and cost gaps that often dominate the availability of opportunities such as disbursement of health, financial, and social services, which leave the last mile population behind.

-4. Make it convenient for multiple local, provincial, state, or national departments to provide digitally signed quality digital documents It allows any department to issue digitally signed machine readable credentials without purchasing their own signing infrastructure while still retaining control over the documents they issue.
+Make it convenient for multiple local, provincial, state, or national departments to provide digitally signed quality digital documents It allows any department to issue digitally signed machine-readable credentials without purchasing their own signing infrastructure while still retaining control over the documents they issue.

-In India, an MSME portal, Udyam, was able to integrate and issue their existing certifications for small businesses through e-lockers in just three weeks!
+In India, an MSME portal called Udyam was able to integrate and issue existing certifications for small businesses through e-lockers in just three weeks!

 How does an e-locker work?
 Tech overview of the system

-1. Type of DPI: Data Sharing & Models
+1. Type of DPI: Data Sharing and Models

-2. There are 3 parties to any interaction: the issuer of documentation, the individual and the requester of documentation.
+2. There are three parties to any interaction: the issuer of documentation, the individual, and the requester of documentation.

 5. When the requester asks for a particular document, it is passed on to the individual who provides a URI of either a repository or their e-locker.
-Requester uses DLTS Gateway API to access the document based on the URI.
-This API call may need one more step of consent verification from the individual.
+The requester uses the DLTS Gateway API to access the document based on the URI.
+This API call may need one additional consent verification from the individual.

-7. The e-locker has 2 published sets of open APIs - one for the requestor and one for the issuer.
+7. The e-locker has two published sets of open APIs: one for the requestor and one for the issuer.

-8. You can also open APIs in any e-locker app so that any application can fetch the credentials in the future (not just the official e-locker application) as long as you have verifiable identity that used to log in.
+8. You can also open APIs in any e-locker application so that any application can fetch the credentials in the future (not just the official e-locker application) provided you have verifiable identity credentials that used to log in.

-Further reading: Sunbird Registry and Credentials and DIVOC verifiable credentials
+Further reading: Sunbird Registry and Credentials arrow-up-right and DIVOC verifiable credentials arrow-up-right

 Last updated